2025 March Madness Futures Odds: Everything You Need To Know

 Tickets, Money and Liability

-Duke is No. 1 in tickets and money in BetMGM's March Madness odds market.
+Duke is No. 1 in tickets and money in BetMGM's March Madness futures odds market.
 And it's not particularly close.
-The Blue Devis have almost two times more tickets than No. 2 Kansas and 1.5 times more money than No. 2 Auburn.
+In digital betting (online/mobile), the Blue Devis have almost two times more tickets than No. 2 Auburn and 1.5 times more money than No. 2 Florida.

-Magee said Duke, UConn and Auburn are the most notable liabilities for the book.
+Magee said Duke, Auburn and two-time defending champion UConn are the most notable liabilities for the book.
 BetMGM is rooting for Tennessee, Houston and Iowa State.

 Try our bet365 bonus code for college basketball action!